esp8266/Arduino/libraries/ESP8266WebServer/examples/FSBrowser/readme.md

 - ?
 Optionally mount several filesystems at the same time (SPIFFS + SDFS or LittleFS + SDFS)

 ## Test suite
+These tests are a checklist of operations to verify the FSBrowser behaviour.
 ### On SPIFFS
 #### 8.3 filenames
 - At root : MkFile '/1.txt' / List / Edit / Download / Delete / Upload '/1.png' / View image / Delete image